White Ash (Fraxinus americana)

 White Ash specifically, is quite distinctively pale, or white, on its underside (hence the name white ash).
 Its compound leaves more often than not have 7 leaflets per leaf whereas other ash trees are usually more diverse.
 White Ash is best admired now when its leaflets are beginning to turn majestic purples and bronzes as the season changes, other ash trees tend not to get a purple tone to them in the Fall.
 The diamond pattern on a mature White Ash is more distinct than other ashes but still quite similar to the Green Ash.

 Its wood is known to be very strong while being both flexible and lightweight.
-It is used for everything from equipment handles to baseball bats to furniture.
+It is used for everything from equipment handles to baseball bats to furniture (making it a perfect candidate for urban wood utilization).
 White Ash can grow to about 30m tall at maturity and can historically live to over 150 years old.